websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/architecture.md

 # Architecture

-Liferay DXP and Liferay Portal architecture comprises these parts:
+Liferay DXP and Portal's architecture has three parts:

-**Core:** Bootstraps DXP/Portal and its [frameworks](../../developing-applications/core_frameworks.html).
+1. **Core:** Bootstraps DXP/Portal and its [frameworks](../../developing-applications/core_frameworks.html).
 The Core provides a runtime environment for managing services, UI components, and customizations.

-**Services:** Expose DXP/Portal functionality and custom functionality via Java APIs and web APIs.
+1. **Services:** Expose DXP/Portal functionality and custom functionality via Java APIs and web APIs.

-**UI:** The optional web application UI for adding portals, sites, pages, widgets, and content.
+1. **UI:** The optional web application UI for adding portals, sites, pages, widgets, and content.

 You can use the UI and services together or focus solely on using services via [REST web APIs](../../headless-delivery/consuming-apis/consuming-rest-services.md).